Samler-Lee/registry-proxy/README_en.md

 Whether to enable automatic certificate management based on `Let's Encrypt`.
 This configuration is mutually exclusive with `server.tls.certPath` and `server.tls.keyPath`.
 If this configuration is enabled, the latter will be disabled.

-**Note: If this configuration is enabled, please ensure that ports `80` and `443` can correctly access this service, otherwise Let's Encrypt will refuse to issue certificates.
+**Note: If this configuration is enabled, please ensure that port `80` or `443` can correctly access this service, otherwise Let's Encrypt will refuse to issue certificates.
 Reference: [Challenge Types](https://letsencrypt.org/docs/challenge-types/).**

 Default value: `true`